-Out of the EFSI transactions approved by the European Investment Bank (EIB) so far, 4% are in social infrastructure.
+Out of the 42 projects approved by the European Investment Bank (EIB) so far, 4 are in the health sector.

-Infrastructure and Innovation projects.

-SECTORS THE INVESTMENT PLAN FOR EUROPE

-List of projects in Social Infrastructure
+List of projects in the human capital, skills, social economy and health

-Grifols biosciences R&D

-(signed in October 2015)

-- Research and Development to improve medical treatment for conditions including Alzheimer's disease, vascular and cardiovascular surgery - EIB financing under EFSI amounts to EUR 100 million - Total investment triggered amounts to EUR 241 million - Expected job creation during construction and operation phases: 12

-Primary care centres (signed in May 2016)

-- · Construction of new primary healthcare centres across - EIB financing under EFSI amounts to EUR 70 million - Total investment expected: EUR 142 million

-Social housing (approved, not yet signed)
+ES Grifols biosciences R&D (signed in October 2015) UK Midland Metropolitan hospital (signed in December 2015) Research and development to improve medical treatment for conditions including Alzheimer's disease, vascular and cardiovascular surgery, EIB financing under EFSI amounts to EUR 100 million; total investment triggered amounts to EUR 241 million Expected job creation during construction and operation phases: 12 Construction of a new teaching hospital in a brown field site in Birmingham, UK EIB financing under EFSI amounts to EUR 170 million; total investment triggered amounts to EUR 494 million.
+Expected job creation during construction and operation phases: 3800 Primary care centres (approved, not yet signed) AT Hospital facilities in Austria (approved, not yet signed) Construction of new primary healthcare centres across Ireland Construction and refurbishment of hospitals and replacing existing outdated facilities under a comprehensive integrated healthcare plan

-· Construction of 13,000 affordable homes to rent in

-Midland Metropolitan hospital

-(signed in December 2015)

-- · Construction of a new teaching hospital in a brown field site in Birmingham, UK - EIB financing under EFSI amounts to EUR 170 million - Total investment triggered amounts to EUR 494 million - Expected job creation during construction and operation phases: 3800

-Hospital facilities in Austria (approved, not yet signed)

-· Construction and refurbishment of hospitals and replacing existing outdated facilities under a comprehensive integrated healthcare plan

-Kujawsko-Pomorskie healthcare programme

-· Construction and equipping Rydygier Hospital that is owned and managed by the Kujawsko-Pomorskie Region.

-Poznan affordable housing

-Construction of approximately 1,300 residential units and associated community infrastructure including sports, recreational and educational facilities